os2display/docs/os2display/git-guidelines.md

 Git & Git-flow guidelines
 ==========

+__TODO__ jeskr: Remove the git-flow commands and use normal git commands.
+This will make it eaiser for other developers to understand what happens.

 This document is a guideline for using GIT with loop.

 These are *guidelines*, and if you think it's necessary to deviate feel free to do so, **but** please be sensible and only do this when necessary and make sure you don't break it for everyone else.

 * Be familiar with [Git](http://git-scm.com/)
 * and [A successful Git branching model (Gitflow)](http://nvie.com/posts/a-successful-git-branching-model/)
 * and [Gitflow workflow](https://www.atlassian.com/git/workflows#!workflow-gitflow)

 Below is only summarized, so be sure to familiarize yourself with the above mentioned.
 For a visual summary see this [Cheat Sheet](http://danielkummer.github.io/git-flow-cheatsheet/).

 Content
 ----------